alexeyinkin/js-medium-stat/README.md

    Malicious code pasted that way can steal your access to the currently viewed website, and more.
 4. Paste the content of [1_constants.js](1_constants.js) to the console and press Enter.
 5. Paste the content of [2_functions.js](2_functions.js) to the console and press Enter.
-6. Paste the content of [3_load.js](3_load.js) to the console and press Enter.
+6. From [3_load.js](3_load.js), copy the call of `loadAllFresh()` to the console and press Enter.
 7. From [4_plot.js](4_plot.js), paste any lines to the console to plot specific charts you want.

-Loading of each story's statistics takes long time.
+Loading of each story's statistics takes a few minutes on my account with 60+ stories.
 You can start plotting before it's complete.
-Overall account data are quickly loaded before separate stories and can be plotted.
+Overall account data is quickly loaded before separate stories and can be plotted.
 Bubble charts will show only the stories for which all statistics are loaded.

 In the end, you should see in console: